Installing using Docker¶

 services matters as well.

-You can find example setup in the docker-compose
+You can find example setup in the docker-compose repo as

 docker-compose-split.yml.